Prefer-DAS: Learning from Local Preferences and Sparse Prompts for Domain Adaptive Segmentation of Electron Microscopy: Method

 where $F_S$=$f_S\circ f_D\circ f_E$, $L_s$ represents the standard cross-entropy loss, $\hat{y}^t$ represents the pseudo labels generated by the teacher model on the target domain.

-Similar to the detection head, we also use points as the segmentation training prompts.
+Similar to the detection task, we also use points as prompts for segmentation.
 For the source domain, we use the $n_s$ points sampled for the detection task as the training prompts.
 Note that $n_s$ is a random number during training.
 Since the target data only has a few points as the annotation, we propose to use both the estimated points from the detection output and ground-truth sparse points as training prompts to assist the segmentation training.
-The target point prompts are generated by selecting most highest local maxima points with a threshold from the predicted density map by the detection head.
+The target point prompts are generated by selecting the highest local maxima points with a threshold from the predicted density map by the detection head.